 The cultural essentials

-Georgetown is a true kaleidoscope of charm and a true multicultural mosaic inscribed on the UNESCO’s World Heritage List.
-The city is full of museums and religious buildings with complex and traditional architectural elements.
+Georgetown is a true kaleidoscope of charm and a true multicultural mosaic that has been inscribed on the World Heritage List by UNESCO.
+The city is densely packed with museums and religious structures that combine complex and traditional architectural elements.

 What to see: